ashvnv/Message-Forwarding-Telegram-Bot/README.md

 - Now no need to manually send messages to different class groups!
 - Using robust Telegram Bot Framework
 - Send multiple texts,documents,photos
-- Delete a sent message without any hassle
+- Delete a sent message without any hassle [Can delete only the messages sent to the bot.
+The bot cannot delete the message forwarded to any groups]

 ### How to use the bot
 1. Send a message/ messages to the bot